The Cycle Counts of Graphs

 The proof is in three parts.
 The first part is a detailed analysis of graphs with small cycle counts, proving nonexistence of the exceptional cases.
 The second part establishes a connection to subtree counts of trees, enabling us to prove all cases except a finite list ending at 89.
 The third part presents the results of a computer search that found graphs for all numbers in that finite list.

 Let $c(G)$ be the number of cycles in $G$.
 This number depends only on the homeomorphism type of $G$, so we may freely introduce new vertices by subdividing edges, or execute the reverse operation of suppressing divalent vertices.
 We denote by $\bar{G}$ any graph that is homeomorphic to $G$ (i.e., they have isomorphic subdivisions).
-All our graphs are assumed to be inseparable, which means connected and having no cutpoint (such as a vertex that supports a loop and is incident with another edge) but not necessarily simple.
-Inseparability is the same as 2-connectivity, except that the graph with one vertex and one loop is inseparable without being 2-connected.

 An \emph{ear} in a graph is a path (with distinct endpoints) of positive length whose internal vertices, if any, have degree 2, and whose endpoints have degree greater than 2.
 When adding an ear, we allow ourselves to subdivide edges to become the endpoints of the ear.

-It is known that every inseparable graph is a cycle or obtained from a cycle by successively adding ears, and that when we add an ear to an inseparable graph, the result is always inseparable (\cite[Theorem 19]{Whitney}, \cite[Theorem III.11]{Tbook}).
-The opposite action is deleting an ear, which involves removing the edges and internal vertices of the ear but not its endpoints.
-We assume this is only done to leave an inseparable remaining graph.
+Our approach will use the following famous theorem of Whitney. \begin{theorem}[{\cite[Theorem 19]{Whitney}}] Adding an ear to an inseparable graph gives an inseparable graph.
+Moreover, every inseparable graph with more than two vertices is a cycle or can be obtained from a cycle by successively adding ears. \end{theorem} In particular, as we construct inseparable graphs by adding ears, we do not need to add ears to graphs that are separable.